GabeBrPierce/GabeBrPierce/README.md

 - 👋 Hi, I’m @GabeBrPierce
 - 👀 I’m interested in C#, but all things code excite me!
-- 🌱 I’m currently learning Unity, and relearning SQL.
+- 🌱 I’m currently React Native
 - 💞️ I’m looking to collaborate on anything, I would be honered to be a part of something!
-- 📫 How to reach me gabebrpierce@gmail.com
+- 📫 How to reach me?: gabebrpierce@gmail.com